ztz1989/software-switches/ovs-dpdk/README.md

 In p2v test, we configure OVS-DPDK to rely packets between the physical interface and the VNF running inside VM.

 ### Steps:
-* Start OVS, bind a physical port and a vhost-user port to OVS-DPDK, then configure forwarding rules between them:
+* Start OVS, bind a physical port and a vhost-user port to OVS-DPDK, and configure forwarding rules to cross-connect them:

   **./ovs-p2v.sh**

+  Note that value of $PCI0 variable needs to be modifed to the PCI address of your NIC interface.

-* Start virtual machine using QEMU/KVM and attach one virtual interface:
+* Start a virtual machine using QEMU/KVM and create a virtio virtual interface.
+Then attach it to OVS-DPDK through the vhost-user backend:

   **./p2v.sh**

 * Login to the VM and setup DPDK, MoonGen, and FloWatcher-DPDK, as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md)

 * For unidirectional throughput test:
+    * On the host side, go to the moongen directory of this repo and start its unidirectional test script:

+      **cd ../moongen/**

+      **sudo ./unidirectional-test.sh  -r [packet rate (Mbps)] -s [packet size (Bytes)]**

-    * Inside the VM, to to FloWatcher-DPDK directory and instantiate FloWatcher-DPDK to measure unidrectional throughput:
+    * Inside the VM, go to FloWatcher-DPDK installation directory and start FloWatcher-DPDK to measure the unidrectional throughput:

       **./build/FloWatcher-DPDK -c 3**
-    * On the host side, go to MoonGen repo directory and start its unidirectional test script on NUMA node 1:

-      **sudo ./unidirectional-test.sh  -r [packet rate (Mbps)] -s [packet size (Bytes)]**

 * For bidirectional throughput test:
     * Inside the VM, go to MoonGen directory: